Managing Projects in Central¶

 You will find a detailed breakdown of user roles here.

-To assign or remove Managers or Viewers for a Project, first go to the Project overview page, then click on the Project Managers tab under the Project name.
+To assign or remove Managers, Viewers, or Collectors for a Project, first go to the Project overview page, then click on the Project Managers tab under the Project name.
 You should see the following page:

 If roles have not already been assigned to the Project, the table will be empty.
 This is normal: the table only shows Users with assigned roles on the Project at first.
 To find a Web User to assign them a role, search for them in the Search for a user field above the table.
 You can find users by their Display Name or their Email.
 Type part or all of either into the box, and press